 St Michael’s, Stoke Gifford is a lively, growing Anglican church on the northern edge of Bristol.
-We are a welcoming crowd of everyday people, living to make a difference by being a Christian heart at the centre of the community.
+We are a welcoming crowd of everyday people, living to make a difference by being a Christian heart at the centre of our communities.
 Everyone is welcome at St Michael’s.

-Outreach plays a vital part in our life as a church.
-We aim to make a difference well beyond our parish boundaries.
+We are called to share our faith in Jesus.
+The Church exists to spread the good news of Jesus’ love & life.
+We are committed to achieving this locally.
+We also make a difference well beyond our parish boundaries.
 We support and work with teams that fight poverty and spread the good news of Jesus locally, nationally and around the world.

 Our 10.30am service will begin outside at the slightly earlier time of 10.25am with everyone gathering around the war memorial on The Green.
 We will be joined by the Royal British Legion, and local Uniformed Groups.